-Mark R. Houck is the managing shareholder of Houck and Anderson.
+Mark R. Houck is the managing partner of Chartwell’s Florida offices.
 He received his B.A. from Vanderbilt University in 1976 and his J.D. from the University of Miami School of Law in 1979.
 Houck specializes in maritime and admiralty law.
 He is an active member of the Maritime Law Association of the United States, the Southeastern Admiralty Law Institute, the Fort Lauderdale Mariners Club, the American Boat and Yacht Council, the Maritime Industries Association of South Florida, the Defense Research Institute and he serves on the board of directors of the Seafarers House.
 Houck teaches Maritime Insurance Seminar and Workshop.

 Paul Huck is a partner at Hunton & Williams.
 His practice focuses on business litigation, regulatory advice, and government investigations.
 He has an extensive legal career in both the private and public sectors, including serving as the General Counsel to Florida Governor Charlie Crist and as the Deputy Attorney General for the State of Florida.
 In private practice, Mr. Huck has represented both plaintiffs and defendants in a wide variety of cases arising out of contract disputes and business torts, shareholder disputes, and violations of the federal securities and antitrust laws.
 As the Governor’s General Counsel, Mr. Huck served as the Governor's principal legal advisor on the host of constitutional, legislative, and statutory issues affecting the executive branch, supervised the major litigation being prosecuted or defended by the Governor's executive agencies, engaged in extensive sovereign-to-sovereign negotiations, and advised the Governor regarding judicial appointments.
 At the Attorney General's office, Mr. Huck was involved in the prosecution of a wide variety of civil enforcement and criminal matters in the healthcare, telecommunications, and pharmaceutical industries, among others.
 At Miami Law Mr. Huck co-teaches Professional Responsibility.